robfatland/zero2x/Z2JH/redux.md

     tag: latest
 ```

-4. Run this script from the home directory
+4. Create a script as follows, taking care to substitute *your* base string for `r5` in line 1.

 ```